j-e-torres/ListThis/README.md

 - need an icon in top corner for a dropdown
 - will show groups and animate like slack from left
+- user skips Root screen if alrdy logged in with token

 # `Functionality`

 - √ Create a group with current user
 - Create a list for group
-- view users in a group
+- √ view users in a group
 - Create new task for list
 - complete a task
 - remove a user from group